Nick Comoroto: All Elite Wrestling / Ring of Honor (2020–present)

 In October 2020, Comoroto made his first appearance with the Jacksonville, Florida–based promotion All Elite Wrestling, losing to Darby Allin on episode #56 of the web television show AEW Dark.
 He made multiple further appearances on AEW Dark throughout late 2020 and early 2021.
 In January 2021, Comoroto appeared on episode #69 of the TNT television show AEW Dynamite, losing to Jon Moxley via referee's decision.
 Comoroto subsequently formed an alliance with Dustin Rhodes and Q. T. Marshall, thus joining Nightmare Family.
 On the March 31, 2021 episode of AEW Dynamite, Comoroto and several other students joined with Q. T. Marshall in attacking members of Nightmare Family, with Comoroto subsequently becoming part of Marshall's new stable, "The Factory" and turning heel in the process.
 In March 2023, Marshall stated that The Factory had disbanded.
 In April 2023, Comoroto made his debut in AEW's sister promotion, Ring of Honor.
 He went on to appear regularly on Ring of Honor Wrestling, occasionally teaming with Jacoby Watts.
 In August 2024, Comoroto announced that he had undergone hip resurfacing surgery and would be recuperating until 2025.
+Comoroto returned from injury in April 2025, teaming with Myles Hawkins and Rhett Titus in a loss to The Opps on AEW Dynamite.
+In March 2026, he formed a stable with Aaron Solo and Q. T. Marshall.